cetanu/ipfilter_howto/README.md

     block out on xl2 all
     pass in quick on xl2 proto tcp/udp from 20.20.20.128/25 to any keep state

-From this arbitarary example, we can already see that our ruleset is becoming unwieldy.
-To make matters worse, as we add more specific rules to our DMZ network, we add additional tests that must be parsed for every packet, which affects the performance of the xl0 <-> xl2 connections.
-If you set up a firewall with a ruleset like this, and you have lots of bandwidth and a moderate amount of cpu, everyone that has a workstation on the xl2 network is going to come looking for your head to place on a platter.
-So, to keep your head <-> torso network intact, you can speed things along by creating rule groups.
-Rule groups allow you to write your ruleset in a tree fashion, instead of as a linear list, so that if your packet has nothing to do with the set of tests (say, all those xl1 rules) those rules will never be consulted.
+From this arbitrary example, we can already see that our ruleset is becoming unwieldy.
+To make matters worse, as we add more specific rules to our DMZ network, we add additional tests that must be parsed for every packet, which affects the performance of the `xl0 <-> xl2` connections.
+If you set up a firewall with a ruleset like this, and you have lots of bandwidth and a moderate amount of cpu, everyone that has a workstation on the `xl2` network is going to come looking for your head to place on a platter.
+So, to keep your `head <-> torso` network intact, you can speed things along by creating rule groups.
+Rule groups allow you to write your ruleset in a tree fashion, instead of as a linear list, so that if your packet has nothing to do with the set of tests (say, all those `xl1` rules) those rules will never be consulted.
 It's somewhat like having multiple firewalls all on the same machine.
 Here's a simple example to get us started:

     block out quick on xl1 all head 10 pass out quick proto tcp from any to 20.20.20.64/26 port = 80 flags S keep state group 10 block out on xl2 all

 In this simplistic example, we can see a small hint of the power of the rule group.
-If the packet is not destined for xl1, the head of rule group 10 will not match, and we will go on with our tests.
-If the packet does match for xl1, the quick keyword will short-circuit all further processing at the root level (rule group 0), and focus the testing on rules which belong to group 10; namely, the SYN check for 80/tcp.
+If the packet is not destined for `xl1`, the head of rule group 10 will not match, and we will go on with our tests.
+If the packet does match for `xl1`, the quick keyword will short-circuit all further processing at the root level (rule group 0), and focus the testing on rules which belong to group 10; namely, the SYN check for 80/tcp.
 In this way, we can re-write the above rules so that we can maximize performance of our firewall.

     block in quick on xl0 all head 1 block in quick on xl0 from 192.168.0.0/16 to any group 1